-Whilst it might seem that we've only just started year 9, it's already time to decide on our Key Stage 4 curriculum.
+It's time to decide on your Key Stage 4 curriculum.
 This means choosing which GCSEs to take.
 Many subjects at Key Stage 4 remain compulsory but it is at this stage, for the first time, that you are given some choice about what to study.

-For core subjects, students are already working towards their GCSE.
-For optional subjects, the formal choice process starts now with this booklet, so please take time to read through the information carefully.
+For core subjects, students will already be working towards their GCSE.
+For optional subjects, the formal choice process starts now, so please take time to read through the information carefully.